collapsed-stacks/startups/questions/406/how-to-validate-a-peer-to-peer-business-idea.md

 - posted by: [Jeremy Parsons](https://stackexchange.com/users/497810/jeremy-parsons) on 2014-08-20
 - score: 0

-<p>You're starting with the wrong question.
-Ideas are plentiful, good and bad, and nobody has a reliable way to distinguish the two. </p>
+You're starting with the wrong question.
+Ideas are plentiful, good and bad, and nobody has a reliable way to distinguish the two.

-<p>The classic lean approach is to start with a customer group you would like to serve, and a problem hypothesis.
-Work as hard as you can to <em>dis</em>-prove that the problem is real.
+The classic lean approach is to start with a customer group you would like to serve, and a problem hypothesis.
+Work as hard as you can to *dis*-prove that the problem is real.
 If you can't, work as hard as you can to prove that nobody will pay you to solve the problem.
-Do this by talking to people, by claiming you have the answer to the problem, and by seeing how fast you're sent away with your tail between your legs.</p>
+Do this by talking to people, by claiming you have the answer to the problem, and by seeing how fast you're sent away with your tail between your legs.

-<p>This investment in time and effort has a guaranteed negative return, but it spares you the greater pain of falling in love with your ideas, bringing them to reality, and seeing them rejected.</p>
+This investment in time and effort has a guaranteed negative return, but it spares you the greater pain of falling in love with your ideas, bringing them to reality, and seeing them rejected.

-<p>Now you have a space in which to create an idea: not just any idea, but an idea for a way to solve the problem that you have evidenced, that someone would pay you to fix.
+Now you have a space in which to create an idea: not just any idea, but an idea for a way to solve the problem that you have evidenced, that someone would pay you to fix.
 But don't create just one idea, create a hundred and one ideas.
-Ideas are cheap, implementation is expensive, and execution is infinitely challenging.</p>
+Ideas are cheap, implementation is expensive, and execution is infinitely challenging.

-<p>When you've reached this point, you can start applying taste and judgement to choose which one or two ideas you are ready to take to the next stage - some kind of minimum viable product (which may just be words you speak to the next ten prospective customers).</p>
+When you've reached this point, you can start applying taste and judgement to choose which one or two ideas you are ready to take to the next stage - some kind of minimum viable product (which may just be words you speak to the next ten prospective customers).

-<p>Airbnb isn't an idea.
+Airbnb isn't an idea.
 It's a system, a user base, a story, a community, it's lots of things.
-Nobody is waiting to pay you for your idea, however awesome. </p>
+Nobody is waiting to pay you for your idea, however awesome.

-<p><strong>But if you can take away a painful problem, even clumsily, when nobody else has, we'll queue round the block to buy that from you</strong>.</p>
+**But if you can take away a painful problem, even clumsily, when nobody else has, we'll queue round the block to buy that from you**.